Photo of artist Dahae Song by Connor Fyfe

 Before sparking up, it’s worthwhile to ask: what mood am I hoping to cultivate right now?
 The answer will help you find the right flower.

 Yet, there’s no need to overdo it.
 Cannabis consumers may naturally gravitate toward the plant thanks to a natural inclination for discovery, but overindulgence may lead to mental roadblocks in their own right.

 As with any psychoactive substance, following the golden rule is always recommended: start low, go slow.
 If a small amount of weed isn’t doing it for you, you can always scale up.

-While cannabis is excellent to enjoy solo, sharing some Old Pal Hybrid with your friends enables you to explore just a little taste without diving head-on into an experience that may make it more difficult to hit the right chords or remember where you left your paintbrush.
+While cannabis is excellent to enjoy solo, sharing some hybrid pre-rolls with your friends enables you to explore just a little taste without diving head-on into an experience that may make it more difficult to hit the right chords or remember where you left your paintbrush.

-Put on your favorite record, grab some Old Pal, and relax.
+Put on your favorite record, grab some pre-rolls, and relax.
 Musicians throughout history have a reputation for enjoying cannabis.
 Like cannabis, listening to music may inspire divergent thinking, potentially boosting the creative process, especially if it’s happy and upbeat.